aneveux/cryptovery/README.md

 - `mvn tomee:run` - starts a local tomee server with the project (accessible at `http://localhost:8080/rest-example/`)
 - `docker build . -t test/rest-example:latest --build-arg WAR_LOCATION=target/rest-example.war` - builds locally a docker image from the `Dockerfile`
 - `docker run -p 8888:8080 test/rest-example:latest` - runs the previously built docker image (accessible at `http://localhost:8888/rest-example`)
-- `mvn clean package docker:build` - builds a docker image directly from Maven using your Dockerfile and the result of your Maven build
+- `mvn clean package fabric8:build` - builds a docker image directly from Maven using your Dockerfile and the result of your Maven build